mdtanker/python_package_template/README.md

 ## Template Instructions

+This template is based on the [Scientific Python Development Guide](https://learn.scientific-python.org/development/).
+The main differences with the [template they provide](https://github.com/scientific-python/cookie) is that this is an _opinionated_ template, where I made certain decision I feel are optimal.
+Additional, this is setup for packages which have complex non-Python dependencies which can be installed with `pip`, but require `conda`.
+This is useful if your package will depends on packages such as `GeoPandas`, `PyGMT`, or `Cartopy`, as these all depend on code written in C or C+ which is easiest to install with conda.

-The below steps will create a complete Python package with testing, a documentation website, and versions upload to both PyPI (pip) and Conda-Forge (conda) for each new version release in GitHub.
+The below steps will create a complete Python package with testing, a documentation website, and builds uploaded to both PyPI (pip) and Conda-Forge (conda) for each new version release in GitHub.
+While it is quite tedious to initially setup, once you finished the below steps, almost everything is automated.
+The documentation website is automatically generated for each new PR, and new package versions are automatically released to PyPI and Conda-Forge each time you manually create a GitHub release.

 Steps:
 1) Initiate your repository: